JBEI/edd/docs/Developer_Setup_Mac.md

 ```

 That means Docker was not successfully installed from Homebrew.
 Try getting the
 Docker for Mac installer directly from the Docker project.
-The related
+The `docker compose`
-`docker-compose` utility manages launching multiple services in multiple
+sub-command manages launching multiple services in multiple containers, based
-containers, based on a configuration file.
-Running the `docker-compose` command
+on a configuration file.
+Running the `docker compose` command should display
-should display some help text describing the options for using the tool.
-If you
+some help text describing the options for using the tool.
+If you do not see
-do not see this help, try re-installing Docker for Mac.
+this help, try re-installing Docker for Mac.

 Resources available for Docker containers are set in the Docker menu
 Preferences, under the Advanced tab.
 It is recommended to allocate at least 2